...

 • Analyze your target audience.
 Pay close attention to the demographics.
 Who are they?
 What’s their age?
 Are they single or in a relationship?
 And yes, you can target single people on Valentine’s Day too, keep reading to know how.
 This information will determine the rest of the campaign planning.

 • Craft a relevant offer.
 Now that you know who you target, imagine how your customers will celebrate (or not) and what deals appeal to them.
 For example, don’t try to sell partner-to-partner gifts to a mostly single audience.
 Instead, opt for a self-love kind of message.
 In emails, you can also try out dynamic content and other personalization techniques to make the offer even more relevant.
+You can also segment your audience and send dedicated newsletters to your most loyal customers, for example.

-• Apply Valentine’s Day email marketing ideas to make the most out of the occasion.
+• Use Valentine’s Day email marketing ideas to make the most out of the occasion.
 Start marketing in advance and consider sending the first email campaign in January.
 And don’t forget to write creative Valentine’s Day email subject lines.

 • Start the campaign.
 Make the offer clear and noticeable on all promotional materials.
 Don’t forget to include the shipping and delivery dates and play on the fear of missing out (FOMO) if you present special holiday items.
+You can also prolong your campaign and promote Valentine’s Day sales in your other February newsletters.

 Now that you have the business plan ready, let’s look at some of the marketing ideas for Valentine’s day.